ArctosDB/Arctos-Workflows/.github/ISSUE_TEMPLATE/NMMNH Herbarium Media upload.md

 ---
 name: NMMNHS Herbarium Media upload
-about: Template for uploadeding Media and Media metadata to Arctos, specifically for Herbarium Specimens.
+about: Template for uploading Media and Media metadata to Arctos, specifically for Herbarium Specimens.
 Currently this is a draft.
 Arctos Project Number 10004420
 ---

 **Create Metadata sheet**
 - Navigate N: Herbarium folder under Arctos
-- [ ] Create folder with "Meta Data Herbarium yyyy-mm-dd" with todays date
+- [ ] Create folder with "Meta Data Herbarium yyyy-mm-dd" with today's date
 - [ ] Create a new excel worksheet, Copy the headers from one of the previous uploaded files and paste into the new excel sheet
 - [ ] Save the file as an excel worksheet with the same name as the folder